icubam/icubam/dev_install.md

 - create a conda environment (e.g. `conda create -n icubam python=3.8`)
 - activate the environment (`conda activate icubam`)
-- install deps with `pip install -r requirements.txt`
 - install the package in edit mode by running `pip install -e .`

-**Note:** in addition to the python dependencies described in `requirements.txt`, `icubam` requires SQLite >= 3.24.0 as it uses upsert statements.
+**Note:** in addition to the python dependencies described in `setup.cfg`, `icubam` requires SQLite >= 3.24.0 as it uses upsert statements.

 ### Configuration